LilySheYin/MVCApplication/README.md

 ## Project Setup

-Here are the steps to create the project and install dependencies:
+Here are the steps to create the project and install dependencies (using either GitHub Codespace or VS Code):

 1. **Create the ASP.NET MVC project**
     Create a new ASP.NET MVC project named `MVCAspNetApp` [Replace this with your preferred name] using the .NET CLI with the following command: